Aquid16/AWS-Python-Integrative-Project/README.md

 ## Features

-- **Service Integration**: Showcases the seamless integration between services such as EC2, S3 and Route53 at of now.
+- **Service Integration**: Showcases the seamless integration between python to AWS services such as EC2, S3 and Route53 as of now.
 - **Automation**: Implements automation scripts for resource provisioning and management.
 - **Scalability**: Provides examples of scaling applications using AWS tools.
 - **Security**: Incorporates best practices for securing AWS resources and data.